erasmus-without-paper/ewp-specs-architecture/README.md

 In order for the HEI to benefit from the EWP Project, it needs to be covered by an EWP Host which implements some APIs.

- * A single **EWP Host** describes **a set of HEIs along with a set of implemented APIs**.
+A single **EWP Host** describes **a set of HEI along with a set of implemented APIs**.
 We will describe the APIs in a moment.
 For now, let's focus on the HEIs.
-In the picture below, Host 1 **covers** institutions A, B and C, while institutions D and E are being covered by Host 2.
-Institution F is not covered by any host in the EWP network.
+In the picture below, Host 1 **covers** institution A, while institution B is being covered by Host 2.
+Institution C is not covered by any host in the EWP network.

- * In some countries, there will be only a single EWP Host per country.
-In other countries every HEI will run its own EWP Host.
-Other more complex topologies are also possible (see [below](#network-topologies)).

 ![HEIs have been covered by two EWP Hosts](images/diagram-step2.png)

 ### APIs

-Apart from covering some HEIs, EWP Host also *implements* some APIs (for the HEIs it covers).
+Apart from covering a HEI, EWP Host also *implements* some APIs.
 EWP Hosts are **not required** to implement *all* features of the EWP Network.
 Each host can implement a different set of APIs. **They can also expose APIs unrelated to EWP** (we do not enforce *any* requirements on such APIs).

 ![Some APIs have been connected to both EWP Hosts](images/diagram-step3.png)

-Let's say that HEI B wants to fetch some data from the EWP Network.
+Let's say that HEI A wants to fetch some data from the EWP Network.

- * HEI B **knows** which API it wants to use, and it knows the ID of the HEI it wants to retrieve the data from (let's say it's HEI D).
+ * HEI A **knows** which API it wants to use, and it knows the ID of the HEI it wants to retrieve the data from (let's say it's HEI B).

- * HEI B **does not know** (yet) if HEI D implements the needed API and at which URL it is being served.
-(It doesn't even know yet if HEI D is *being covered* in the EWP Network at all.)
+ * HEI A **does not know** (yet) if HEI B implements the needed API and at which URL it is being served.
+(It doesn't even know yet if HEI B is *being covered* in the EWP Network at all.)

 Host 1 needs the **Registry Service** in order to answer these questions.